bhuisgen/zabbix-docker/docs/TEMPLATES.md

 - add the macro *{$DOCKER_CLUSTER.GROUP}* on this host with the name of the zabbix host group

 - add it this template

+## Docker Swarm

+File: *template_docker_swarm.xml*

+This template contains all docker items and discovery rules for swarm resources.

+Add it to all your swarm nodes.
+Zabbix-docker will detect himself which is the active manager leader of these nodes before sending any metrics to same zabbix host.

+To use it, you should:

+- configure the *hostname_cluster* option in *zabbix* section of zabbix-docker with the same value for all nodes

+- create a zabbix host without agent using the previously cluster hostname

+- add it this template